 What is the Quarter Review?

 We ask the students to reflect on their behavior in meeting our Edison CARES Commitments each quarter.
 The students are also asked to set a personal and academic goal each quarter.
-At the end of the each quarter, they are asked to reflect on their progress with these goals before setting goals for the next quarter.
-We ask that the students share these with their parents.
-These goals can be found on the back of the Edison CARES Commitment Chart.
+At the end of each quarter, they are asked to reflect on their progress with these goals before setting goals for the next quarter.

-The Edison CARES Team meets quarterly to review and analyze behavioral data (CARES Commitment Charts, referrals, attendance, etc.).
+The Edison CARES Team meets quarterly to review and analyze behavioral data.
 Target behaviors are determined to create a focus for the following quarter.
-Explicit lessons are taught to students to ensure their understanding of the expected behaviors for improvement.
+Lessons are created to ensure student understanding of the expected behaviors for improvement.

 What are recognition assemblies?